Ben-Drucker/SlurmPlusPlus/README.md

 # Welcome to SLURM++!

-## Installation:
+## Installation (of dev container on HPC cluster):

 ### Prerequisites:

-- `apptainer` loaded — typically by running `module load apptainer`.
+- `apptainer` on HPC cluster
 - VS Code (most recent version)

 ### Steps:
-- Login to HPC "login" node
+- Login to (SSH into) HPC "login" node.
+- Load `apptainer` — typically by running `module load apptainer`.
 - Run `source <(curl -s "https://raw.githubusercontent.com/Ben-Drucker/slurm-gen-internal/refs/heads/main/build_and_nvidia_script.sh?token=GHSAT0AAAAAACTQF4TQOQRUCC5WY5RJVG6IZYRQF6A")`.
-This will do the following:
+This will do the following **automatically**:
   - Download `tunneller-support` container
   - Build the container to a `.sif` file
   - Install Nvidia drivers (See troubleshooting section if Nvidia drivers not found)